 Acceptance of the therapy and adaptation to life at home will vary from patient to patient, and is bound to take time to adjust and settle in with everything that now needs to be done, but in time and often with support from those around you, you will find this becomes more routine and easier to manage and achieve an acceptable standard of living.

-Nobody is trying to pretend there aren’t problems - after all, up until a few years ago it would have been considered inconceivable to provide these therapies anywhere else but in a controlled hospital environment.
+Nobody is trying to pretend there aren’t problems - after all, it is not that long ago, it would have been considered inconceivable to provide these therapies anywhere else but in a controlled hospital environment.

 One of the major problems is that outwardly most patients look quite well, and therefore other people have no idea of the difficulties they face.
 Also we need to bear in mind that each patient is an individual and have personal goals and aspirations.